-When the employee uses their presentation skills or outperforms on a project, make note of it.
+When someone uses well-honed presentation skills or outperforms on a project, make note of it.
 Keep track of these achievements in a top-performer file so you have something to reference the next time a management position opens.
-Diligently chronicling topics like strong work and achievement will also come in handy during annual reviews.
+Diligently chronicling topics like strong work and achievement will also come in handy during performance reviews.

 5. Provide training to peak performers

-As you identify your top performers, offer mentoring relationships and training, which is a true article of value to help them develop new skills and refine existing ones.
-Remember that good leaders not only need technical acumen, but also strong soft skills, including standout verbal and written communication abilities, as well as tact and diplomacy.
+As you identify your top performers, offer mentoring relationships, job shadowing and training, which are true articles of value to help them develop new skills and refine existing ones.
+Remember that good leaders not only need technical acumen but also strong interpersonal skills, including standout verbal and written communication abilities, as well as tact and diplomacy.

 6. Do a trial run of your succession plan

 A vacation is a great time to have a potential successor step in to assume some responsibilities.
 The employee will gain experience while you learn how prepared the person is to take on a bigger role.

 7. Use your plan to develop a hiring strategy